swaldman/sbt-ethereum/README.md

 __Note: Be sure to test a wallet before sending signficant value to it.
 And then back it up!__

-One way to test your new wallet is with `ethSelfPing`, which causes the currently set `ethAddress` to send a zero ether transaction to itself.
+One way to test your new wallet is with `ethAddressPing`, which causes the currently set `ethAddress` to send a zero ether transaction to itself.
 You'll need to send a small amount of ether to your new account, so that the ping can succeed.

-    > ethKeystoreCreateWalletV3
+    > ethKeystoreWalletV3Create
     [info] Generated keypair for address '0x47cd9e257d144a2d54d20b1b3695f939f5208b10'
     [info] Generating V3 wallet, alogorithm=scrypt, n=262144, r=8, p=1, dklen=32
     Enter passphrase for new wallet: ****************************
     Please retype to confirm: ****************************
     [success] Total time: 19 s, completed Jul 23, 2016 6:59:30 PM

-    > ethSendEther 0x47cd9e257d144a2d54d20b1b3695f939f5208b10 1 finney
+    > ethTransactionSend 0x47cd9e257d144a2d54d20b1b3695f939f5208b10 1 finney
     [info] V3 wallet found for '0x465e79b940bc2157e4259ff6b2d92f454497f1e4'
     Enter passphrase or hex private key for address '465e79b940bc2157e4259ff6b2d92f454497f1e4': ******************* [info] Sent 1000000000000000 wei to address '0x47cd9e257d144a2d54d20b1b3695f939f5208b10' in transaction '0xee0e8006e451eec50a93d128d4d61aa43f892a8c27f83b00f853e793054dfe59'.